 - Disposable bleach wipes

-Dumping and cleaning your black & grey water tanks must be done in a certain order.
+Emptying and cleaning your black & grey water tanks must be done in a certain order.

 And, when you are all done, be sure to clean and sanitize your hands, and any other areas waste water may have touched.